Student Rights & Conduct Code

 In keeping with the college mission, these regulations may be revised at the discretion of the college.
 Supplements and/or additions may be made at any time.

-Distributed by the vice president for Student Development or designee in cooperation with the Hearing Board Committee.
+Distributed by the Chief Student and Community Development Officer or designee in cooperation with the Hearing Board Committee.